Writing prompt: Your professor’s instructions for your writing assignment.

 Revising: Correcting or making changes to the paper’s thesis, organization, argument or evidence.

-Proofreading: Correcting the sentence structure, spelling, and other grammar in the paper.
+Proofreading: Correcting the sentence structure, spelling, and other grammar issues in the paper.
 This step comes after revising the paper.

 Peer Review Workshop: Students get into pairs or groups to write feedback and to talk about improving the paper.